 Her 1990 installation, ‘dominion,’ at Ohio State University consists of hundreds of ears of corn covering outer walls, through which an attendant can be seen unraveling a long piece of white cloth, that extended across the installation to a huge bassinet full of moths, that in their larval stage will ravage all the crops.

 Among Hamilton’s many honors are a MacArthur Fellowship and a Guggenheim Fellowship for Creative Arts.
-She has represented the United States in biennales in Sao Paulo and Venice.
-Her work has been shown in more than a dozen museums in Japan, Europe, and the United States, including New York’s MoMA and Los Angeles’s MOCA.
+In 1999, she was the third woman to represent America as a solo artist at the Venice Biennale since 1990.
+She has also represented the United States in the Sao Paulo Bienal.
+Her work has been shown in more than a dozen museums in Japan, Europe, and the United States, including New York’s Museum of Modern Art, and Los Angeles’s Museum of Contemporary Art.

-Her artworks are in the collections of over 30 museums worldwide, including the Guggenheim, Metropolitan Museum, MoMA, Whitney, Hirschhorn Museum and Sculpture Garden, and Tate Modern.
+Her artworks are in the collections of over 30 museums worldwide, including the Guggenheim Museum, Metropolitan Museum of Art, New York’s Museum of Modern Art, Whitney Museum of American Art, Hirschhorn Museum and Sculpture Garden, and Tate Modern.